Ohranj/Project-Euler/README.md

-Exmaples of how I solved questions > 7 for project Euler
+How I solved questions >= 7 for project Euler